OK, so yes…you read correctly.

 So of course I did take heed of all this advice, and I have been extra vigilant.
 But in this case, none of that awareness helped me, sometimes there is not much you can do, and I firmly believe that the following turn of events was a blessing in disguise.

-I was at a local market in Lima called Gamarra, a little off the beaten track I will admit.
+I was at a local market with my friend Alana called Gamarra, a little off the beaten track I will admit.

 It is about a half an hour bus ride from Miraflores; seemingly close in distance, but once you arrive, you realize that your departure and arrival point are worlds apart.